Johnny Borrell: Early life and career

 In late 2007 Borrell secluded himself on a remote Scottish island in the Outer Hebrides to begin writing for the band's third album.
-2008's London sessions at Air studios lead to a more contemplative third album titled Slipway Fires.
-The album went to number 4 in the UK album charts in November 2008 and first single "Wire To Wire" got to number 5.
+2008's London sessions at Air Studios lead to a more contemplative third album titled Slipway Fires.
+The album went to number 4 in the UK album charts in November 2008 and first single "Wire to Wire" got to number 5.

-Press reaction to the record was mixed although Q's Paul Rees gave the record 4/5 and said: "Borrell and his band come up triumphant.
+Press reaction to the record was mixed although Qs Paul Rees gave the record 4/5 and said: "Borrell and his band come up triumphant.
 It does what third albums traditionally used to do, which is to say, have the confidence the leap into the previously unknown, and for that, all credit to Borrell".

-In Germany, "Wire To Wire" was the sixth biggest chart hit of 2009 and the album went gold.
+In Germany, "Wire to Wire" was the sixth biggest chart hit of 2009 and the album went gold.
 Two round the world tours, including first visits to Australia, a move to a new label, Mercury Records/Island Def Jam and major festival appearances in the UK and across Europe took Razorlight to the end of the decade, finishing with a December headline at XFM's Brixton Academy Christmas show where they donated their fee to Borrell's charity of choice, Anno's Africa.

 December 2009 also saw the digital release of a documentary on Razorlight made by UK film director Charles Henri-Belleville.
-Titled 'Rock'n'Roll Lies' the 70-minute film follows the band on a week of UK shows intercut with band member interviews about Razorlight's history.
+Titled Rock'n'Roll Lies, the 70-minute film follows the band on a week of UK shows intercut with band member interviews about Razorlight's history.
 The film also features bonus material including Borrell's charity hovercraft crossing of the English Channel and drummer Andy Burrows' trials and tribulations whilst giving up smoking while on tour.